Blog Framework Contact Us

 In May 2025, the management of a private hospital in South-West Nigeria received a wake-up call.
 A dismissed staff member was caught remotely accessing some patient records weeks after his termination from the facility.
-The incident was contained and access revoked, but it highlighted a dangerous truth: there were no cybersecurity controls in place to protect the most sensitive part of the hospital's operations; patient data.
+The incident was contained and access revoked, but it highlighted a dangerous truth: there were no cybersecurity controls in place to protect the most sensitive part of the hospital's operations -- patient data.

 This is the story of how that hospital began its journey from zero security awareness to implementing basic, effective cybersecurity measures to safeguard patient information and regain trust.